 Any group of students in 4th-12th grade is eligible to enter a Team in the KidWind Challenge.
 Teams can include students from public and private schools, home schoolers, after school clubs, Boy Scout and Girl Scout troops, etc. As long as you have an adult coach, you can participate!
 Each Team can have 2-5 students, and the Team must have an adult mentor.
 The mentor will be responsible for registering the team for the competition and managing the team’s progress.

 Registration for participating in the Solar Structure Challenge runs from mid-November to mid-January.
 As soon as a Team is signed up, they can begin planning their solar-powered object design.
-The Solar Structure Challenge culminates in a presentation and test of the solar-powered object at the Flagstaff Youth Climate Summit on April 16, 2019.
+The Solar Structure Challenge culminates in a presentation and test of the solar-powered object at the Flagstaff Youth Climate Summit in April.

 Please download and review the following document if you are participating in the Solar Structure Challenge.

 - Solar Structure Challenge Guidebook: This document details challenge guidelines, from registering to presenting.
 Specific challenge guidelines are on pages 22-28.

 - Solar panels: Willow Bend has a limited number of solar panels for Teams to use while designing and testing their structure.
 If your Team wants to use your own solar panels, they can be purchased from any company.
 Teams can use any number of solar panels but the solar panels must be 6V or below and produce less than 500mA.
 If Teams combine solar panels in parallel or series, please make sure they are not producing more than 12V at 2 amps in any configuration.
 One cool extension activity for high school students around solar PV is constructing your own solar panel to learn the chemistry and physics of how a solar panel works.